Privacy and cookies policy

 Third party cookies

+If you share content from one of Christian Aid websites, a cookie may be used by the service you have chosen to use to share that content.
+Christian Aid does not control these cookies.
+You should check the relevant third party main website for more information.
 Christian Aid also uses digital tools to publish websites, for example Drupal.
 Christian Aid does not control any cookies used by the providers of these digital tools.

 Cookies from advertisers

 If you are concerned about cookies generated by advertisers, you can see which ones are being used on your machine and turn them off by visiting the Your Online Choices website.
 This website is supported by the Internet Advertising Bureau UK, the trade body for online and mobile advertisers.